 He received his Ph.D. in Government from Georgetown University, and A.B. from Harvard University.

-Ambassador Lagon has spoken with the Trinity Forum on topics such as international development and faith and human trafficking.
-Example speaking engagements include:
+Ambassador Lagon has spoken at several Trinity Forum Evening Conversations on topics such as international development and faith and human trafficking, including:

 “Faith and International Development” available here: https://bit.ly/2XBMAMA